California fires may have killed hundreds of giant sequoias

 California fires may have killed hundreds of giant sequoiasNew

 LOS ANGELES (AP) — Authorities say Northern California wildfires may have killed hundreds of giant sequoias, although it may take months to fully assess the damage.
 Officials say the KNP Complex fire that erupted last month has burned into 15 groves in Sequoia and Kings Canyon national parks.
-The nearby Windy Fire has burned at least 74 trees.
-Giant sequoias need low-intensity fires to reproduce but authorities say the recent fires are high-intensity and can kill them.
-Last year’s Castle Fire may have killed more than 10,000 giant sequoias — some 10% to 14% of the entire population.
+More than 2,000 firefighters are battling the blaze.
+The National Forest Service says four people working on the blaze were injured Wednesday when a tree fell on them.
+Forest officials say they were airlifted to hospitals with serious injuries but were in stable condition.